biraj21/queen-js/README.md

 ## Features
 - **Route Handling**: Define routes using HTTP methods like GET, POST, PUT, PATCH, and DELETE.
+- **Dynamic Route Parameters**: You can define routes with parameters using the syntax :parameterName, and these parameters can be accessed in route handlers via `req.params.parameterName`.
 - **Plugin (middleware) Support**: Easily integrate middleware functions, called plugins in Queen, to execute tasks before handling requests.
 - **Request and Response Handling**: Access request and response objects with extended functionalities.
 - **JSON and Multipart Handling**: Built-in support for parsing JSON requests and handling multipart/form-data requests.